wcarc-on/wcarc-site/minutes/minutes201612.md

 ### Announcements

 * Bert showed some of the low cost testing equipment he found from Banggood.com
 * Paul presented his QRP Labs transmitter.
-* Jeremy talked about a WSPR kit for the PI ,
+* Jeremy talked about a WSPR kit for the PI.
 * Randy mentioned that the NEWS VHF conference was being held in April.
 * Rich talked about his remote control setup for his station.

 ### Election of Officers

 Vice President and Treasurer were thanked for their services over the past 2 years.

 * Vice President – No nominations were received so it will be revisited next meeting.
 * Treasurer – Rob (VE3BE) volunteered for the position and was acclaimed.

 ### Annual Report

 Clayton (VE3IRR) gave a review on the club highlights and accomplishments of the past year.

 ### Adjournment